Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 It is also the easiest to grind; you just need to grind for a short amount of time.

-This type of grind is suitable for French press method.
+This type of grind is used in the French press method.

 If you use a finer grind in French Press, you'll get "mud" at the bottom of your cup.